— The Biblical Pattern for a Global Shift in the Divine Order of Earthly Things–

 Herod’s Temple (Built by an apostate king)

-The next Biblical precedence of a precious son volunteering to become a burnt offering is Jesus (i.e. Yeshua).
+The next Biblical precedence of a precious son volunteering to become a burnt offering is Jesus (i.e., Yeshua).
 With Yeshua’s death, burial, and resurrection a great slide from the natural toward the supernatural began.
 Even though there was a new beginning inaugurated at the cross to facilitate a transformation of God’s temple, historically, there was a gradual turning so God’s people could transition into the new dispensation.
-The dispensation begun by Jesus’s baptism of fire (Matt 3:11) – his crucifixion – was:
+The dispensation begun by Jesus’s baptism of fire (Matthew 3:11) – his crucifixion – was:

 “But when the fullness of time had come, God sent forth His Son, born of a woman, born under the law, that we might receive the adoption of sons” (Galatians 4:4-5 NIV).

 The promise of the new dispensation inaugurated at the cross was, and still is, the adoption of sons (i.e. restoration of fellowship).
 This promise was the first great quickening (Romans 8:11; Ephesians 2:5).
 It’s an eternal promise; therefore, it will continue.
 Right now, we have a fresh dispensation dawning, which encompasses and expands on everything that has gone before it.